 - Citrus Whitefly – Aleurocanthus woglumi – attacks citrus crops

 - Cabbage Whitefly – scientifically named Aleyrodes proletella – as the name suggests the pest attacks the brassica species which include cabbages.

 - Silverleaf Whitefly – attacks poinsettia, also tomato, peppers, squash, cucumber, beans, eggplant, watermelon, and cabbage and over 500 other species of plants

 Identifying Whiteflies In The Garden

 When whiteflies infest a plant, you’ll find them in “swarms” ingesting the plant juices.
-They then secrete “honeydew”, making the top and bottom of leaves sticky or covered with a black sooty mold.
+They then secrete “honeydew”, making the top, bottom and undersides of leaves sticky or covered with a black sooty mold.

 When you check under the affected leaves the pests have pricked and eaten the veins.
 Though difficult to view with the naked eye, when touching the leaf you can “feel” the honeydew on the surface. [source]

 For a quick way to check for the presence of whiteflies, shake the plants to see if the white fly swarms in large numbers.